 It is important to immediately go to a doctor after having been involved in an accident.
 This is true even if you do not believe you are seriously injured.
 If you are injured but do not go to the hospital immediately, defense lawyers will argue that the accident was not the cause of your injuries.
 They will more often than not argue that some other harmful event, such as a fall, likely occurred between the time of your accident and when you went to the hospital.
 If you try to “shake it off” and don’t seek care for several days after your accident, but eventually have to seek care for back pain, you can count on a lawyer arguing that you harmed your back performing other activities such as housework or exercise.
 If defense lawyers are successful in convincing a jury that your accident was not the cause of your injuries, you will be denied compensation.

 Waiting to seek medical care also prolongs the time it takes before you can recover damages.
-As an example, most treating physicians will not state that an injured person has attained his or her maximum medical improvement until one year after an injury or one year after the last surgery, whichever occurs later in time.
+As an example, most treating physicians will not state that an injured person has attained his or her maximum medical improvement until one year after she was hurt or one year after the last surgery, whichever occurs later in time.
 Until you reach “maximum medical improvement” you are not in a position to settle your claim.

-Our Rochester personal injury attorneys work closely with Minnesota medical providers
+Our personal injury attorneys work closely with medical providers in Rochester, Owatonna, and elsewhere

 We also serve the following southeast Minnesota cities: Red Wing, Winona, Mankato, Austin, Albert Lea, and Owatonna, as well as the cities of Minneapolis, St. Paul, Duluth, and Bloomington.
 We also serve the Iowa cities of Mason City, Charles City, Osage, Spencer, Garner, Forest City, and Northwood and the Wisconsin cities of La Crosse, Onalaska, Sparta, Viroqua, River Falls, Ellsworth, Whitehall, and Black River Falls.